rnajena/sugar/docs/src/tutorial_seqs.rst

    :figclass: only-dark
    :width: 90%

-Attributes marked with a star are directly accessible from the sequence object.
+Attributes marked with an asterisk are directly accessible from the sequence object.

 .. rubric:: Slicing ``BioBasket`` and ``BioSeq`` objects

 Slicing is heavily overloaded for the `.BioBasket` and `.BioSeq` classes.

-The `.BioSeq` class can take the following slice arguments:
+The `.BioSeq` class can take the following slicing arguments:
-   * A normal slice notation, in this case a BioSeq object with sliced data is returned.
+   * A normal slice notation, in which case a BioSeq object with sliced data is returned.
-   * A `.Feature`, `.LocationTuple` or `.Location` object, in this case, the sequence is sliced according to the given location.
+   * A `.Feature`, `.LocationTuple`, or `.Location` object, in which case the sequence will be sliced according to the given location.
-   * A string, in this case the first Feature attached to the sequence with this type is used.
+   * A string, in which case the first Feature attached to the sequence of that type is used.

-The `.BioBasket` class can take the following slice arguments:
+The `.BioBasket` class can take the following slicing arguments:
-   * A normal slice notation, in this case the underlying list is sliced.
+   * A normal slice notation, in which case the underlying list is sliced.
-   * For strings, locations and features, each sequence is sliced separately with the argument.
+   * For strings, locations, and features, each sequence is sliced separately with the argument.
-   * For 2d slices, the first item selects the sequences and the second item slices the sequences according to the above rules.
+   * For len-2 slices, the first item selects the sequences, and the second item slices the sequences according to the rules above.

 Some examples: